opxyc/js.react.l.hooks/README.md

     Call them from within React functional components and not just any regular JavaScript function

+### Notes:
+-  a state variable can be a string, number, boolean, object or an array

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).